Dolly Parton Reveals Her Husband’s Jennifer Aniston Threesome Fantasy

-Dolly Parton recently revealed a surprising fantasy her husband, Carl Thomas Dean, has involving Jennifer Aniston, and now she hopes that the younger actress does not end up taking her man away.
+Dolly Parton recently revealed a surprising fantasy which her husband, Carl Thomas Dean, has — and it involves Jennifer Aniston.
+Parton now hopes that the younger actress does not end up taking her man away.

-According to an Entertainment Tonight report, the 71-year-old country singer said that her husband, whom she’s been married to since 1996, has an extraordinary love for the actress, who stars in the new Netflix Original movie, Dumplin‘.
-The film based on a book by Julie Murphy of the same name.
-Parton said the novel was written about a girl who was inspired by her music.
+According to an Entertainment Tonight report, the 71-year-old country singer said that her husband, whom she’s been married to since 1996, has an extraordinary love for Jennifer Aniston, who stars in the new Netflix Original movie, Dumplin‘.
+The film is based on a book, by Julie Murphy, of the same name.
+Parton said that the novel was written about a girl who was inspired by her music.

 Of the actress, Parton told Jimmy Fallon on Friday’s episode of The Tonight Show Starring Jimmy Fallon, “I love her to death.
 My husband is crazy about her, and he was more excited that I was going to do a movie with her than he was that I got the chance to write all this music,” she admitted.